elotroalex/chiens/_texts/translation.md

 - Ha! ha!
 - they don't like that.
 Funny.
-- Crawl, crawl all the way to oblivion, river of filth
+- Crawl, crawl all the way back to oblivion, river of filth

 <!-- - ils n'aiment pas ça.
 C'est curieux.